mihirchronicles/mihirchronicles.github.io/content/bookshelf/living-with-a-seal.md

 ---
-title: Living With A SEAL | 31 Days Training With The Toughest Man On The Planet by Jesse Itlzer
+title: Living With A SEAL by Jesse Itlzer
 date: "2020-08-28"
 path: "/bookshelf/living-with-a-seal"
 ---